What is a Universal Inbox?

 Implementation Strategy

-Build UI that allows users to:
+Build UI that allows users to:- Browse available apps using the

 /v2/apps

-endpoint - Subscribe/unsubscribe from apps they're interested in
+endpoint - Subscribe/unsubscribe from apps theyâre interested in

 - Manage notification preferences per app

-4. Unified Feed Display
+5. Unified Inbox Display

 /v2/history